acutario/decoratex/README.md

 end
 ```

-The decorations definition needs to be placed before schema definition, and then, you should add `add_decortios` inside the schema block.
-This will add the virtual fields to your model.
+The decorations definition needs to be placed before schema definition, and then, you should add `add_decorations` inside the schema block: this will automatically add the virtual fields to your model.

-Finally, you can use the new `decorate` funciton of your model module to load the the fields that you want calculate with the function associated to the field.
+Finally, you can use the `decorate` funciton of your model module to populate the fields that you need with the function associated to them.

 ```elixir
 post = Post